bloominstituteoftechnology/cs-module-project-hash-tables/README.md

 ## Day 3 and Day 4

+HINT - Dictionary key can also be a tuple

 Work on the hashtable applications directory (in any order you wish--generally arranged from easier to harder, below).